Emerge-Lab/gpudrive/README.md

 Building
 --------
-First, make sure you have all the dependencies listed [here](https://github.com/shacklettbp/madrona#dependencies) (briefly, recent python and cmake, as well as Xcode or Visual Studio on MacOS and Windows respectively).
+First, make sure you have all the dependencies listed [here](https://github.com/shacklettbp/madrona#dependencies) (briefly, recent python and cmake, as well as Xcode or Visual Studio on MacOS or Windows respectively).

 Additionally, the rendering functionality in this repository requires the X11 development headers on Linux (e.g. the `libx11-dev` package on Ubuntu).
 The training functionality requires PyTorch 2.0 or later as well.